aydinmuhammed0534/aydinmuhammed0534/README.md

 🔭 I’m currently working on birikimhesapla.com — a financial forecasting platform I developed full-stack.

-🌱 Specializing in Full Stack Development, with a focus on Python, React, Node.js , Next.js , RESTful APIs and C#.
+🌱 Specializing in Full Stack Development,AI application,Data Analyze, with a focus on Python, React, Node.js , Next.js , RESTful APIs and C#.

 👯 Open to collaboration on FinTech, Web Development, and Automation Projects.